English

 Grade Mode: Standard Letter

-Prerequisite(s): Direct placement based on multiple measures or completion of ESL 100 or both ESL 005A AND ESL 005B with min. grade of C; also, student must be eligible for the Citrus College Honors Program or obtain a recommendation from an Honors instructor.
+Prerequisite(s): Direct placement based on multiple measures or completion of both ESL 005A AND ESL 005B with min. grade of C; also, student must be eligible for the Citrus College Honors Program or obtain a recommendation from an Honors instructor.

-An advanced college level course emphasizing exposition, analysis, evaluation, synthesis, argument, and research techniques.
+A college level course emphasizing exposition, analysis, evaluation, synthesis, argument, and research techniques.
 Extensive writing practice based upon reading culturally diverse fiction and non-fiction and related critical material.
-In addition, students are expected to work and participate at an honors level which includes strong critical thinking skills, thorough analysis of fiction and on non-fiction literary readings, presentation and leadership skills demonstrated through class participation/presentation, and service learning in the community.
+In addition, students are expected to work and participate at an honors level which includes strong critical thinking skills, thorough analysis of fiction and non-fiction texts, demonstration of presentation, and service learning in the community.

 ENGL 102